eliaquimbrandao/azure-service-tags-watcher/examples/api-usage-examples.md

-# Azure Service Tags API Usage Examples
+# Azure Service Tags & IP Ranges Watcher - API Usage Examples

 ## 🎯 Overview

-This document shows how to use the Azure Service Tags Watcher as a public API to monitor specific services and detect changes.
+This document shows how to use the Azure Service Tags & IP Ranges Watcher as a public API to monitor specific services and detect changes.

 ## 📡 Base URL